helrond/songs/_posts/2024-08-11-how_do_you_show_your_weakness.md

 </div>

 You want it all and you want it to be fair
-You demand attention that is delivered as care
+Demanding attention delivered as care
-Confused desire with what you can't quit
+Confused your desires with what you can't quit
-You made a contest of your fears, then gave the winner rich
+Made a contest of your fears, then made the winner rich

 How could you not know better, it only goes one way
-When you sign up for debts there is no way to repay
+When you acquire debts there is no way to repay
-You've made a virtue of ignoring commmon sense
+You've made a virtue out of not making sense
 You offer only insults and take only offense

 <div class="chords">